The San Jose Sharks are clearing more salary cap space for what could be a big summer.

 The big thing here for the Sharks is the salary cap savings for this season that a buyout brings.

-According to CapFriendly the Sharks will save more than $2.8 million against the salary cap this season before taking a $1.4 million salary cap hit next season.
+According to the Sharks they will save more than $3 million against the salary cap this season.

 They already considered one of the top contenders to land Ilya Kovalchuk in his return from the KHL.